alexlafetra/stepchild/manual/manual.md

 ###### *Why no autosave?* The Stepchild writes sequence data to the  Pico's onboard flash.
 Flash memory degrades every time its written, meaning you have a finite number of saves!
 Thus,the Stepchild isn't constantly autosaving to save its flash memory.

 ###### I couldn't find a good source for how many write cycles the Pico's flash is rated for, but most flash storage falls in the range of 10k--100k cycles, which means you may get as few as 10k "saves" before the onboard flash is significantly degraded.
-So don't go crazy, but for reference saving a sequence 5x a day would give you at least 5 years worth of Stepchilding.
+So don't go crazy, but the good news is that saving a sequence 5x a day would give you at least 5 years worth of Stepchilding.
 You can be pretty liberal with it.

 If the current sequence hasn’t been saved yet, quicksaving will prompt you to enter a filename and save the sequence like you would when [creating a new save](#111-saving).